 Our medical clinics bring American medical personnel into the villages periodically.
 During these visits, we provide medicines for treatments and train Malian personnel.

-The morning in the medical clinic starts with a lineup of patients.
-The triage person helps to identify those which are the sickest and innovatively move then to the front.
+Practitioner's account: Every morning in the medical clinic starts with a lineup of patients.
+The triage person helps to identify those who are the sickest and moves them to the front.
 While this sounds easy, it is difficult; there are 100's of people in line.
-The intake person gets vitals, name age or date of birth if known and their general complaint which may or may not be the actual problem, just like home.
-Then the practitioners examine the patients – with the aid of an interpreter, identifies the real concern, provides treatment if appropriate or if capability available.
-If theirs is a life threatening event which needs immediate attention, MFM will help the patient get to Kati or Bamako to be seen and treated.
+The intake person gets vitals, name age or date of birth if known and their general complaint.
+Then the practitioners with the aid of an interpreter, examine the patients, identify the main concern, and provide treatment.
+If this is a life threatening event which needs immediate attention, MFM will help the patient get to the capital to be seen and treated.

-We see and treat malaria, bacterial and fungal skin infections, respiratory infections, STIs, gynecological issues, burns, anemia, ear infections—many of the things we see and treat in the US.
 Practitioners utilize and perfect their physical diagnosis and communication skills.
 We can take nothing for granted – administering oral medication to a child can be a challenge, just to get the bottle open requires extra teaching time as they have no experience with liquid medicine bottles.

 The sun begins to set.
-The line disappears we are hot and tired.
+The line disappears; we are hot and tired.
 We retreat to the compound, tell our days stories and re-energize with a good meal and some sleep.
-With the sun rise comes another days work- the line reappears…
+With the sun rise comes another days work- the line of 100's reappears…